Moor frog: Cold tolerance

 Moor frogs are renowned for their ability to tolerate freezing temperatures because most frog species live in hot and humid tropical environments.
 Many frogs that do live in cold climates will attempt to overwinter in bodies of water because ambient temperatures are moderated by water.
 In these cases, temperatures only reach a few degrees below freezing.
 The moor frog is only known to overwinter on land.
 They overwinter in pits of leaf litter and between tree stumps.
-Moor frogs from European Russia and Western Siberia are able to tolerate freezing to temperatures as low as -16 °C. Moor frogs from Denmark are only able to survive freezing temperatures as low as -4 °C for 3 to 4 days.
+Moor frogs from European Russia and Western Siberia are able to tolerate freezing to temperatures as low as -16 C. Moor frogs from Denmark are only able to survive freezing temperatures as low as -4 C for 3 to 4 days.
 The minimum freezing temperatures at which frogs are able to survive with 0% mortality is different between frog populations.
 Minimum freezing temperatures with some chance of survival appears to decrease from Western Europe to Western Siberia.
 However, in the aforementioned Siberian and Danish populations mitochondrial DNA testing revealed that they were closely related.

 The supercooling point (SCP) is the lowest temperature at which an organism can be cooled to (below freezing) before ice crystals form (cold-tolerant animals often use cryoprotectants that decrease the freezing temperature to prevent the formation of ice).
 Freeze-tolerant frogs may see up to 65% of their body freeze solid during winter.
 Moor frogs, like many frogs, are particularly susceptible to freezing solid because of their skin which is thin and porous—permeable to the exchange of gases and liquids.
 Formation of ice crystals externally can act as nucleation sites for the formation of crystals inside the moor frog.
 When temperatures reach below the SCP a moor frog's skin darkens, muscles become rigid, eyes dull, and solid ice can be readily felt through touch.
-At temperatures between 0 °C and 1 °C frogs assume normal behavior but still respond to external stimuli i.e. frogs will leap away if disturbed.
+At temperatures between 0 and 1 C frogs assume normal behavior but still respond to external stimuli i.e. frogs will leap away if disturbed.
 At temperatures immediately below freezing frogs assume an overwintering posture with their limbs adducted.
 When touched at below-freezing temperatures, frogs are only capable of slight movements of the limbs and body.
-Siberian populations exhibit 0% mortality at -8 °C, 25% mortality at -10 °C, and 50% mortality at -12 °C. A few members from a population from Karasuk were able to freeze solid to -16 °C, thaw, and survive.
+Siberian populations exhibit 0% mortality at −8 °C, 25% mortality at −10 °C, and 50% mortality at −12 °C. A few members from a population from Karasuk were able to freeze solid to −16 °C, thaw, and survive.
 The time a frog spends frozen does not seem to affect mortality rather the absolute minimum temperature they experience has the greatest effect on mortality.
 Frogs have been recorded to spend around 3 months in this frozen state with the potential to survive thawing.